docker/docs/docker-cloud/builds/automated-build.md

     capture groups and use its result as part of the tag.
 To learn more, see [regexes](automated-build.md#regexes-and-automated-builds).

-5. Repeat steps 2 through 4 for each new tag mapping you set up.
+5. Repeat steps 2 through 4 for each new build rule you set up.

 ### Set the build context and Dockerfile location